Brockley: History

-After World War I Brockley began to lose its exclusivity as the wealthy began to relocate to the outer suburbs and the big houses were increasingly sub-divided into multiple occupation.
-The typical inter-war houses on Upper Brockley Gardens and on Harefield Rd are clearly more modest than their Victorian neighbours.
+After World War I, Brockley began to lose its exclusivity as the wealthy began to relocate to the outer suburbs and the big houses were increasingly sub-divided into multiple occupation.
+The typical inter-war houses on Upper Brockley Gardens and on Harefield Rd are clearly more modest than their Victorian neighbours and in the case of Harefield Road, were built on a large house's garden.
 Small industrial workshops also became established in the mews behind the large houses.

 The Grade II listed Rivoli Ballroom (originally a cinema) dates from 1913 but was remodeled as a dance hall in 1951.
 It has a unique and outstanding interior, which has featured in many films, videos and fashion shoots.
 In 2007 The White Stripes rock band played a secret gig here.
 Other notable live performances include those by Florence + the Machine (2009, 2012) and Damon Albarn (2014).
 The building has recently been listed (2007) and is now protected from demolition.

 Being under the bomber flight path to the London docks, the area suffered significant V-2 rocket and other bomb damage in World War II.
 The post-war blocks of council flats at the south end of Wickham Rd and at the west end of Adelaide Avenue are evidence of this.
 During the Second World War, an anti-aircraft gun emplacement was located on Hilly Fields.

-Since World War II
+Post World War II

-After the Second World War, most of the big houses were sub-divided into multiple occupation.
+After the Second World War, most of the big houses were sub-divided into multiple occupation and the Council would give grants to convert houses into flats.
+In the period 1945–60s it was very difficult to get a bank loan to purchase a pre-1914-built property, hence the frequent subdivision of the larger older houses during this period.

 In the 1950s and 1960s these houses provided accommodation for the recently arrived African-Caribbean population, many of whom found employment in nearby Deptford.
 In 1948, five passengers bound for England from Jamaica on the ship Empire Windrush gave Wickham Road as their intended destination on arrival in London.
 Other migrants came from Turkey, Cyprus, Italy and South Asia (especially Sri Lanka).

-In the period 1945–60s it was very difficult to get a bank loan to purchase a pre-1914-built property, hence the frequent subdivision of the larger older houses during this period.
+Some larger houses were demolished and blocks of flats built or houses built on their gardens.